-Labour law is a body of legislation that defines your rights and obligations as workers and employers in the workplace.
+Labour law defines your rights and obligations as workers and employers.

 EU labour law covers 2 main areas:

 EU policies in recent decades have sought to

 The EU aims to promote social progress and improve the living and working conditions of the peoples of Europe - see the preamble of the Treaty on the Functioning of the EU.

 As regards labour law, the EU complements policy initiatives taken by individual EU countries by setting minimum standards.
 In accordance with the Treaty - particularly Article 153 - it adopts laws (directives) that set minimum requirements for